 - Lamar State College-Port Arthur – Scholarships page

-Scholarship Deadline for Fall is June 1.
+Scholarship Deadline for graduating high school seniors is April 1.

 - Lamar University – Scholarships page

 (Submit an application at ApplyTexas.org.
 Once admitted, you will receive a username and password by email.)

 Scholarship Opportunities – You will be automatically considered based on your completed General Application.